 The previous winners are Duane Ullrey (1999), Ulyses S. Seal (2001), Sue Crissey (2002), William Lance (2003), JoGayle Howard (2004), Oliver A. Ryder (2005), Bill Lasley (2006), David Wildt (2007), Linda Lowenstein (2008), and (Not Awarded 2009, 2010, 2011), Mike Garner (2012), J Andrew Teare (2013) and not awarded (2014).

 Lifetime Achievement Award: The AAZV Life Time Achievement Award is made to honor a lifetime of contributions to the discipline of Zoological Medicine by a current or former member of the AAZV.
 Awardees must have been a positive force in the development of the discipline through their political, technical, scientific, teaching/mentoring, educational, and/or service contributions that together represent a career long pattern of excellence and inspiration.

-This year there were 2 awards given: Marty Dennes and Murray Fowler
+This year there were 2 awards given: Marty Dinnes and Murray Fowler

 - AAZV Post-Graduate and Veterinary Student Competitions: click here for details.

 Animal Necessity Inc. Recipients: (List of past winners and manuscript titles)

 The WIldlife Pharmaceuticals Recipients: (List of past winners and manuscript titles)